 The general inability to appeal or correct an error made by a single arbitrator or arbitration panel is the greatest disadvantage of such ADR (but, if you are on the receiving end of error, an advantage in your favor as it cuts both ways – neither side is generally allowed leeway to petition to correct an error).

 There are many considerations to take into account when deciding whether to agree to an ADR process after a dispute arises (since, again, a pre-suit arbitration or mediation clause generally is not subject to challenge).
 Trading in the ability to seek appellate review or correct errors by the first decider of law and facts—i.e., a trial judge and/or jury—is the biggest concern to consider before agreeing to a procedure like arbitration, which is generally binding no matter the result.

 The decision of whether to engage in other types of ADR that are not necessarily dispositive—including mediation and the other more advisory-type procedures—is often a factor of cost versus how beneficial it is towards pushing the sides together to reach a resolution that otherwise saves money overall.

 In all instances, it is advisable to consult with an attorney to determine which may be the best option for you.
 Wright Commercial Litigation has substantial knowledge and experience with arbitration and mediation and is familiar with the lesser-known forms of ADR as well.
-Wright Commercial Litigation provides free initial consultations and regularly offers to take appropriate cases on a contingency basis.
+Wright Commercial Litigation provides free initial consultations and regularly offers to take appropriate cases on a contingency or hybrid fee basis.
 Contact the firm today to set up a consultation to discuss your ADR matter.